IIAXSISII/mongeez/README.md

+### NOTE
+This repo is a fork of mongeez/mongeez repository.
+It supports the execution of Mongodb Database Command (db.runCommand( { <command> } )).
+The supported listed of commands are listed in https://docs.mongodb.com/manual/reference/command/

 ### What is mongeez?

 mongeez allows you to manage changes of your mongo documents and propagate these changes in sync with your code changes when you perform deployments.